Jabba the Hutt

-Jabba Desilijic Tiure, better known as Jabba the Hutt (/ˈdʒɑːbə/ JAH-bə), is a fictional character in the Star Wars franchise.
-Initially performed by Declan Mulholland as a human in the original Star Wars film, Jabba first appeared properly in the 1983 film Return of the Jedi as a large, crime lord of the Hutt species.
-In the film, Jabba was voiced by Larry Ward and depicted by a one-ton puppet operated by several puppeteers.
-In 1997, Jabba's deleted scene was restored in the original Star Wars film's Special Edition – retitled A New Hope – where Mulholland was replaced with computer-generated imagery.
-Jabba made his third film appearance in the 1999 prequel film The Phantom Menace, with Jabba being credited as portraying "himself".
-Jabba was voiced by Scott Schumann in The Phantom Menace, while his voice actor in A New Hope is unknown.
+Jabba the Hutt (/ˈdʒɑːbə/ JAH-bə) is a fictional character in the Star Wars franchise.
+He is a large, slug-like crime lord of the Hutt species.
+Jabba first appeared in the 1983 film Return of the Jedi, in which he is portrayed by a one-ton puppet operated by several puppeteers.
+In 1997, he appeared in the Special Edition of the original Star Wars film, which had been retitled Star Wars: Episode IV—A New Hope.
+Jabba made his third film appearance in the 1999 prequel film The Phantom Menace.
+Jabba is voiced by Larry Ward in Return of the Jedi, and Ben Burtt in A New Hope Special Edition and The Phantom Menace.
+In the end credits of The Phantom Menace, Jabba is also credited as playing "himself".

-Jabba lives in a palace on the desert planet Tatooine.
+In the original film trilogy, Jabba lives in a palace on the desert planet Tatooine.
 He places a bounty on the smuggler Han Solo, and sends bounty hunters to capture him.
 After Darth Vader freezes Solo in carbonite, the bounty hunter Boba Fett delivers the frozen Solo to Jabba, who puts him on display in his palace.
-Solo's friends then save him, but are captured by Jabba; he enslaves Princess Leia and plans to feed Luke Skywalker, Chewbacca, and Solo to a Sarlacc.
-After they enter to the Sail Barge, Leia strangles Jabba to death, and the group destroy the Sail Barge and escape from Tatooine.
+A group of Solo's friends attempt to rescue him, but are captured by Jabba; he enslaves Princess Leia and decrees that Luke Skywalker, Chewbacca, and Solo will be fed to a Sarlacc.
+Luke orchestrates an escape, and during the chaos Leia strangles Jabba to death.

 Creation and portrayal

 Star Wars

 George Lucas wrote and directed Star Wars, which was released in 1977.
 The script included a scene in which the smuggler Han Solo negotiates with Jabba about a payment he owes him.
 The scene was meant to give Solo the motivation to transport dangerous passengers for a high fare.
 It was also meant to explain why Solo was imprisoned in the following film, The Empire Strikes Back.

 In a 1985 interview, Lucas said that he originally imagined Jabba as a furry creature that resembled a Wookiee.
 By the time he completed the Star Wars screenplay, Jabba had evolved into a fat, slug-like creature with a gaping mouth and eyes on extended feelers.
-When filming Jabba's scene, Declan Mulholland served as a stand-in for the crime lord.
-Lucas planned to replace Mulholland in post-production with an animated creature.
+When filming Jabba's scene, Declan Mulholland served as a stand-in for Jabba; Lucas planned to replace Mulholland in post-production with an animated creature.
 Lucas ultimately cut the scene due to budget and time constraints, and because he felt it did not contribute to the film's plot.
-Additionally, problems with focus pulling on the footage he had captured rendered it unusable until the advent of digital manipulation allowed it to be salvageable.
 According to Paul Blake, who plays the bounty hunter Greedo, his character's scene was added to Star Wars after Lucas decided to cut the scene with Jabba.